Epistam/epistam.github.io/IT/blog.marking_it_down.md

 You're free to toy around a little bit, but you'll soon find yourself a bit limited... by the theme itself.
 Basically, the header was nice and all, but I wanted a menu because a single page blog is kind of awkward to browse.
 That's the part I kind of struggled on for a bit of time : finding a way to override that god damned theme.
-The keywords are pretty important here, as I ended up spending a bit of time on Google basically biting my tail at every research.
+The keywords are pretty important here, as I ended up spending a bit of time on Google biting my tail at every research.
 Turns out this function is natively implemented in Github, and you just have to find the right [page](https://help.github.com/articles/customizing-css-and-html-in-your-jekyll-theme/).

 In my case, I mainly wanted to tinker with the header to make a single level menu, as I didn't want to bother editing the CSS to make a second level.
 So each general topic has its own index page which in turn lists all the articles I manually sort every time I write and add them.
 I also wanted to remove a few elements I felt didn't fit very well such as the theme author credit.
 And also change the title, because the name of the repository is nothing too attractive.